openziti/desktop-edge-win/offline-upgrades/README.md

 # Automatic Upgrades in Offline Mode

-When trying to use the automatic upgrade functionality provided by the project, you will discover that numerous URL as attempted to be accessed when performing automatic upgrades.
-These URLs are all related to the certificate revocation lists (CRLs) of the certificates that have signed the installers the project produces.
+When attempting an automatic update, the process will still attempt to contact three specific URLs.
+These URLs are all related to the certificate revocation lists (CRLs) of the certificates that have signed the installer the project produces.

-This folder will illustrate how you can use the automatic upgrade behavior while being entirely offline.
+The offline machine *must* be able to make these requests or the validation of the installer will fail.
+If you are controlling the offline network, you will need to add DNS entries for these urls and host the associated files.
+If you cannot control the DNS or there is no DNS, hosts file entries will need to be added.
 The following URLs will be connected to while verifying the installer:

 * http://crl.globalsign.com/gsgccr45evcodesignca2020.crl
 * http://crl3.digicert.com/DigiCertTrustedG4RSA4096SHA256TimeStampingCA.crl
 * https://openziti.github.io/crl/openziti.crl

-The offline machine *must* be able to make these requests or the validation of the installer will fail.
-If you are controlling the offline network, you will need to add DNS entries for these urls and host the associated files.
-If you cannot control the DNS or there is no DNS, hosts file entries will need to be added.
+This folder illustrates how you can use the automatic upgrade behavior while being entirely offline.

 Generate a json document and host it with an http server.
 An easy way to do this is to take an example from [../release-streams](), such as [..\release-streams\latest.json]().
 Duplicate the source document,